alttch/myval/README.md

 ## Working with databases

-Arrow provides several ways working with databases.
+Arrow provides several ways to work with databases.
 Myval additionally provides tools to work with PostgreSQL databases in the easy way via the popular [sqlx](https://crates.io/crates/sqlx) crate ("postgres" feature must be enabled):